BenjaminPoh/HoloQuiz2/README.md

 7) Math Questions to train you to rival even the most mathematically inclined Asians!
 8) HoshimachiSuisei (Real)

-## FAQ
+## Placeholders
-Q1.
-HoloQuiz but no Hololive Questions in QuestionBank.yml?
-Blasphemy!

-A1.
-Hello I use this for HoloCraft.
-You'd think I would upload it and give everyone the answers?
-I will upload it if HoloCraft closes.
-Till then, I can also sell you my question bank for $44.50 though hehe

-Q2.
-When will [Insert any request/feature] be implemented?

-A2. idk man I do this for fun

-Q3.
-Why is it HoloQuiz2?
-Where is HoloQuiz1?

-A3.
-Don't ask

-Q4.
-Why is there a bta command in Rewards.yml?

-A4.
-Because HoloCraft uses a plugin that uses that command.
-So it's there on default for my convenience.

-Q5.
-What placeholders can I use?

-A5.
 Most placeholders are applicable only for the Contests feature, with 1 exception: `[player]` can be used for the reward in item rewards and commands for answering questions too.

 | Placeholder | Description               | Example Output  |